drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 There are 2 really common patterns in JS that are currently unsolved problems in Bazel: npm packages, and bundled sites.

 An npm package needs to build `.mjs`, `.cjs`, `.d.ts` (not to mention `.d.mts` and `.d.cjs`), as well as `.map` files for all of the above.
 And based on the environments it runs in, it may not even be 1:1 with the source `.ts` files.
-You may bundle your CJS build into one file, or your ESM, or both.
-And you may choose to even have a “lite” version of your package that leaves out heavy modules.
-In both cases the output, structure, filenames, and everything are fluid and not predictable.
+But in a package, **the inputs alone do not determine the outputs; they are merely a piece.** You may bundle your CJS build into one file, or your ESM, or both.
+You may choose to even have a “lite” version of your package that leaves out heavy modules.
+In both cases the output, structure, filenames, and everything are fluid and not predictable, and are a product of the inputs + **the build system** (Rollup, etc.).
 Bazel would want me to give it a full list of every file in my package ahead of time.
 Which means I have to manually write down a list of possibly hundreds of files before any build will work.

 For the bundled site, consider an Astro site like this one!
 It can handle any foletype the web can (because we're building a website).
 But what’s more, we have things like PageFind, where based on the contents of other files, we will get about 50+ `.pf.index` files, with random hashes generated, indexing the site for search.
 Bazel would want me to tell it ahead of time what all those random files will be named I have no control over but that are critical to the functioning of my site.

 No.